Skip to main content

 Digging further into the available information, I suspect Hawk Ops entered development right around the initial reveal of Battlefield 2042.
 The near-future themes are close, but more pertinently, Hawk Ops is a a bit of a hero shooter, whose various operators each stand out with unique gadgets and themed passives.
 It almost seems like Battlefield 2043, or a BF2042 from an alternate dimension.

 And you know what?
-It doesn’t appear to be just for show!
+It doesn’t appear to just be for show!
 Well, at least judging by footage of the beta on YouTube.
-The game’s multiplayer closed beta has been accessible in Asia for weeks now (though nowhere in the West, strangely), so there’s plenty of gameplay to go through and dissect.
+A closed test for the game's multiplayer has been accessible in Asia for weeks now, and only just opened up in the West.

-Both Hawk Ops’ main, not-Conquest mode, Havoc Ops, as well as its extraction mode Hazard Operations (another BF2042 nod?) are available to play as part of the test, but most of my time was spent watching the former to see just how much, well, Battlefield-y it is.
+Both Hawk Ops’ main, not-Conquest mode, Havoc Ops, as well as its extraction mode Hazard Operations (another BF2042 nod?) are available to play as part of the test, but you really only need a few minutes with the former to see just how much, well, Battlefield-y it is.

 It's a Black Hawk, downed. | Image credit: TiMi Studio, Level Infinite.